ilp-sys/libft/README.md

     Personal library of 42 C School
 ---
-/* this project is to support all the other porjects in 42 inner circles */<br>
+/* this project is to support all the other projects in 42 inner circles */<br>